stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 * The tesselation pipeline stage.

-* The addition of push constants to the pipeline layout.

-* A command to update push constants.
+* The addition of push constants to the pipeline layout and a command to update the data.

 * A builder for specialisation constants.